-These homemade pinto beans are full of flavor and super simple to make!
+These homemade crock pot pinto beans are full of flavor and super simple to make!
 No pre-soaking is required…just get out your slow cooker and combine 4 simple ingredients.
 Let that slow cooker do all the work and pretty soon you’ll have yourself a tasty side dish to pair with any meal!

 - Over watering them as they cooked,